 - Prep & Preheat — Heat oven to 375°F (190°C).
 Line 8 muffin cups with silicone liners or lightly oil.

 - Make the No-Salt Sausage — Warm olive oil in a nonstick skillet over medium-high.
 Add turkey, fennel, paprika, garlic powder, onion powder, sage, black pepper, and crushed red pepper (if using).
-Cook, breaking into small crumbles, until browned and cooked through (5–7 minutes).
+Cook, breaking into small crumbles, until browned and a thermometer reads 165°F (74°C), 5–7 minutes.
 Stir in vinegar; remove from heat.

-- Veg Mix-In — Stir in kale, roasted red pepper, and finely diced cooked potato.
-Toss over the residual heat for 1–2 minutes to wilt kale slightly.
+- Veg Mix-In — Stir in kale, roasted red pepper, and potato.
+Toss over residual heat 1–2 minutes to wilt kale.
 Cool 2 minutes.

-- Egg Mixture — In a bowl, whisk 2 eggs until uniform.
+- Egg Mixture — In a bowl, whisk 2 eggs and 3 egg whites until uniform.
 Stir in chives and lemon zest (if using).

-- Fill the Cups — Divide the warm sausage-veg mixture evenly among the 8 prepared cups.
-Pour egg mixture over each, just to moisten and bind (they’ll be quite loaded with filling).
+- Fill the Cups — Divide the warm sausage–veg mixture evenly among the 8 cups.
+Pour egg mixture over each just to moisten and bind.

-- Ricotta “Speckle” — Dot the tops evenly with fat-free ricotta (tiny ¼-tsp dollops) to mimic the white crumble look.
+- Ricotta “Speckle” — Dot tops evenly with fat-free ricotta (tiny ¼-tsp dollops).

-- Bake — Bake on the center rack 20–25 minutes, until centers are set and edges lightly golden.
+- Bake — Bake 20–25 minutes, until centers are just set with a slight jiggle and a knife near center comes out clean, or the egg portion registers ≥160°F (71°C).
 Rest 5 minutes before lifting out.

 Notes